 As Campillo’s third film is set to represent France at the Oscars, The Seventh Row interviewed the director alongside the film’s two leads, back in Toronto.

-The Seventh Row (7R): Why this project and why now?
+Seventh Row (7R): Why did you want to make BPM and why now?

 What I wanted to tell about this epidemic was this moment.
 I didn’t want to tell about the moments before, when, at the beginning of the epidemic, we were just good old gays dying one after the other — just victims of that illness.
 I wanted to tell about the moment when we became mean gays who decided to be more aggressive and to change the perception of that illness without looking like victims.
 When we decided to take back the power politically, to reinvent ourselves, to produce something to change this order of things that was crushing us.'We became mean gays...to change the perception of that illness without looking like victims.'Click To Tweet